ErwanBarbedor/PlumeScript/readme.md

 #### Changes
 - `$a = 1+1` is a syntax sugar for `a = $(1+1)`

+#### Bugfix
+- Fix an error occuring when add nil value to block output

 ### 0.21
 #### Changes
 - Implement variable parameters syntax (python-like)